You’re not always going to feel relaxed and blissful during or after meditation.

 Not every practice is going to bring you peace and calm.

 Sometimes it’s going to be uncomfortable and challenging.

-Sometimes you’re going to bring up some difficult memories and painful experiences which will make you feel like you’re looking into a black mirror.
+Sometimes you’re going to bring up some difficult memories and painful experiences which will make you feel like you’re looking into a dark mirror.

-A black mirror which reflects back all things you’d prefer not to see.
+A dark mirror which reflects back all things you’d prefer not to see.

 Your doubts and insecurities.

 Looking the other way might help in the moment, but running away from these things is not the answer in the long term because pushing them away will create tension in your body and mind.

 And this tension will make their power over you stronger.